RAV4 Prime: All the practicality of Rav4 Hybrid + FUN

 With good conditions around 60 degrees in suburban driving with climate control off and speed limits from 25 to 50 mph, I achieved an all-electric range of 48 miles and 3.6 miles per kW*hour in Eco “EV” mode before the gas engine kicked on.
 That’s a bit higher than the 43 EV miles estimated at full charge, though not as high as others have achieved.
 This will certainly drop with cold weather, climate control use and more aggressive driving, but it does give you an idea what is possible.
 The displays are easily customized and thankfully Toyota added a fixed drive-battery gauge to the dash that is notably lacking in the hybrid versions.

 As for performance, braking is reliable, and the pedal feel is Toyota-smooth and sets the bar for hybrid vehicles.
+One downside is grip, even on slightly wet roads where the wheels spin and traction control engages unexpectedly.
+This is likely due to the OEM tires.
 The Prime touts a “sport-tuned” suspension.
 Handling is quite good for a compact SUV, though I can’t say it is much different from the RAV4 Hybrid.
 Acceleration is definitely there when you need it, too, with 0-60 times officially rated at 5.7 seconds.
 I can confirm that there is more than enough power and torque to get going from a stop and for merging/passing situations.

 The interior is reasonably spacious for the category and we had no comfort issues on our highway drive.
 The red stitched leather and soft touch surfaces look sharp.
 There is a real gear shifter with mode selector.
 There are also adequate storage spaces and five total USB ports with 2.1 Amp current ratings, including two for the rear seat.
 The optional panoramic sunroof opens halfway at the front.